ruppmatt/AEDeveloper/README.rst

 To quit the server, type CTRL+C a few times in the terminal window to halt it.

-To shutdown the MySQL server use: sudo /usr/local/mysql/bin/mysqladmin -u root -p'ATestingPassword' shutdown
+To shutdown the MySQL server use: shell> sudo /usr/local/mysql/bin/mysqladmin -u root -p'ATestingPassword' shutdown